abhivickyvyas/gemini-fact-checker/readme/blog-post.md

 ## 3. User Flow Strategy

-To ensure a smooth user experience (UX) while handling asynchronous AI operations, the flow is split into two distinct interactions.
+To ensure a smooth user experience (UX) while handling asynchronous AI operations, the flow focuses on handling the state transitions from "User Input" to "Verified Result".

 ### Main Fact-Check Loop
-The core loop handles the state transitions from "User Input" to "Verified Result".

 ```mermaid
 graph LR